 In the nineteenth century, the Missouri River gained a reputation among river men as a steamboat graveyard.
-From the 1820’s to the 1880’s, hundreds of steamers went down in the murky waters of the Mighty Mo, sunk by underwater snags, hidden boulders, and unseen shoals.
+From the 1820s to the 1880s, hundreds of steamers went down in the murky waters of the Mighty Mo, sunk by underwater snags, hidden boulders, and unseen shoals.
 Snags brought down the majority of boats.

-In 1987, a team of treasure hunters discovered the site of the “Arabia” steamboat wreck beneath a bean field.
+In 1987, a team of treasure hunters discovered the site of the “Arabia” steamboat wreck beneath a soybean field.
 Following a major excavation effort in late 1988 and early 1989, the amateur archaeologists recovered a wealth of artifacts from the old steamer.
 Many of those artifacts are now housed in the Arabia Museum in Kansas City, Missouri.

 On October 27, 1870, the steamer “North Alabama” sank near Vermillion, Dakota Territory, after striking a submerged planter (a snag firmly rooted in the river’s sandy bed).
 The thick trunk of the tree that destroyed the “North Alabama” had been visible as recently as 2011 in the riverbed west of Vermillion.

 Hiram Chittenden, who served as an officer in the U.S. Army Corps of Engineers in the nineteenth century, estimated that 273 steamboats went down in the river between 1830 and 1902.
-Others believe the river may have destroyed upwards of 400 vessels in the nineteenth century – a number equal to almost half of all the boats that worked the river.
+Others believe the river may have destroyed upwards of 400 vessels in the nineteenth century, a number equal to almost half of all the boats that worked the river.

 Tasked with creating a versatile vessel that could navigate one of the world’s most dangerous rivers, American shipbuilders constructed what became known as the mountain boat.
 River men called this steamer a mountain boat because it literally climbed up the Missouri River from the lower elevations of the middle continent to the mountains of Montana.

-The high-tech steamer had a special boiler installed in its hull – made with stronger and lighter steel.
+The high-tech steamer also had a special boiler installed in its hull, manufactured with stronger and lighter steel.
 This engine generated the head of steam necessary to overcome the upper river’s powerful rapicages.
 Two spars, or grasshopper legs, extended out from the bow of the ship.
-If the boat hit a sandbar or shoal – which happened multiple times during a trip to the upper river – crews lowered the grasshopper legs into the riverbed, increased the engine’s head of steam, and propelled the boat up and over the obstruction.
+If the boat hit a sandbar or shoal, which happened multiple times during a trip to the upper river, crews lowered the grasshopper legs into the riverbed, increased the engine’s head of steam, and propelled the boat up and over the obstruction.
 The spars acted like a pair of crutches, allowing the steamer to hop over sandbars and shoals.